Staffing Management

 All meal and rest break laws only apply to non-exempt employees.
 For exempt employees receiving over $23,000 annually, breaks are at the employer’s discretion.

-Find your state below and click on it to see its rest and lunch break rules:
+Find your state below and click on it to see its break rules heading into 2025:

 Alabama